 About the AutoNation Cure Bowl

 Bringing Teams Together to Find a Cure for Cancer.
 The AutoNation Cure Bowl is more than a game.
 It’s a celebration of the women who are living with breast cancer today and those who will face it tomorrow.
-It’s a rally cry to the world to raise awareness and help bring an end to this deadly disease once and for all.
 The AutoNation Cure Bowl is an NCAA college football bowl game played each December at Camping World Stadium in Orlando, Florida.
+The game is televised nationally on CBS Sports Network and broadcast live on iHeart Radio’s 96.9 The Game.

 About The Orlando Sports Foundation